PedroHBCruz/PedroHBCruz/README.md

-# May the heavens smile on you today.!
+# May the heavens smile on you today!
 Welcome to my profile.
 I hope I can help you today. <br>
 My name is <b>Pedro Cruz</b>, nice to meet you.